Making with Code

 • Data Communication: Poster

-• I can reflect on the meaning of the data and provide context of the results
+• I can reflect on the meaning of the data and provide context for each form of evidence

 • I can consider potential future areas of investigation if I were to continue this project